UPDATED 10:30 a.m. THURSDAY, AUGUST 13, 2020

 "We partnered up with the city and with Love & Truth; the three of us are coming together to try and help Crainville as much as possible," said Baptist Church pastor Cody Knapik.

-He explains that the need in the community is still great and they have seen their distribution also expand beyond the parking lot.
-Knapik says many in line are there for their neighbors, the elderly, or those who cannot get out.
-He adds, those extra-efforts are a blessing.
+He explains that the need in the community is still great and their distribution also expands beyond the parking lot as many in line are there for their neighbors, the elderly or those who can't get out.
+He adds, those efforts are a blessing.

 "Because there's only so much that we can do," said Knapik.
 "So, it's been really nice to see the community come together and express the love for their neighbors the way that they have."